vinutahosur/myretail-service/README.md

 The service gets product details from RedSky REST service using Spring's RestTemplate.
 Product price details are stored in AWS DynamoDB NoSQL data source.
 The service shows the use of spring-boot-data and AWS SDK to get and update price details in DynamoDB.

-Also, myRetail-service can run as a Docker container and ready to be deployed in cloud.
+Also, myRetail-service is Dockerized and hence can be deployed on cloud to achieve required scalability.

 ## Get the source code
 Clone from the git repository